dhirendraj-cmd/dhirendraj-cmd/README.md

 ## Hi there 👋

 I am always looking for a Mission to join and grow.
 Passionate About Coding.
-My expertise is in backend specialised in Django/Fastapi.
+My expertise is in backend.
 Have worked as a Full stack Dev from Desktop applications to web apps.
 Also hold the experience of working on Raspberry pi.
 Good problem-solving skills and ability to perform well in a team.
 I am a passionate learner.
 Have delivered many successful projects, I am looking forward to work/collaborate on newer technologies, designing system architecture and taking challenging problems.